Nightwish: 2009–2012: Imaginaerum and Olzon's dismissal

+2013–2018: Arrival of Floor Jansen and Troy Donockley with Endless Forms Most Beautiful

 In an interview with Metal Hammer in November 2012, Tuomas Holopainen stated that they already had a rehearsal place booked from July 2014 to September 2014, but before they began rehearsing the band members would be taking a break from Nightwish for several months.

-On October 9, 2013, Nightwish announced Floor Jansen as the permanent replacement for Olzon.
+On 9 October 2013, Nightwish announced Floor Jansen as the permanent replacement for Olzon.
 Troy Donockley was also announced as a full-time member, making the band a sextet for the first time.
 In a later interview, Tuomas said that Donockley's previous work with Nightwish had already made him "much a band member", so the band just "made it official".
 According to the band's webpage, the band would enter the studio in 2014 to record its eighth full-length album for a 2015 release.
 At that time, the band had already announced that it would contain Nightwish's longest song to date.

 At the end of November, the band released the live album Showtime, Storytime.
 Despite the recording happening when they were only four members, it is the first Nightwish release to feature Jansen and to have her and Donockley credited as band members.
 The album also carries a documentary containing the behind-the-scenes of Jansen's first days in the band and the process of replacing Olzon.

 In May 2014, Holopainen updated his official website, stating that he and producer Tero "TeeCee" Kinnunen had been recording 12 demos (and possibly three bonus tracks) for the new album in Hattula, Finland.
 The band expected to start rehearsing in July in Eno, Finland, to complete recording by January 2015, and to release the album in spring of that year, "If everything goes as scheduled".
 Commenting on the music, Tuomas said:

-On August 6, the band announced that founding member and drummer Jukka Nevalainen would not be part of the upcoming album due to his debilitating insomnia.
+On 6 August, the band announced that founding member and drummer Jukka Nevalainen would not be part of the upcoming album due to his debilitating insomnia.
 Kai Hahto (Wintersun) would be taking his place on the album and the upcoming tour.

 Evolutionary biologist and author Richard Dawkins was announced as a guest star on the album, with Holopainen stating that he had "been so enthusiastic about this kind of literature for the past few months, and will be for the upcoming months, that it's going to come out somehow."

 In November, the band filmed a music video for "Élan", one of the tracks of the album.
-On December 8, the band announced that it would be the first single from the album, which would be released on February 13, 2015.
+On 8 December, the band announced that it would be the first single from the album, which would be released on 13 February 2015.